Grit Is Being Steadfast With Endurance Amid The Storm

 Consistency, stamina, endurance, and perseverance all help describe grit.

-I once heard that grit involves sitting down only when a critical task is complete.
+I once heard that grit involves sitting down only when a mission critical task is complete.

 What Webster Says